jazzari/todoapp/README.md

 Puts all the objects in an instance variable
 - @todos = Todo.all

+For Delete an object (Destroy)
+Find the id of the object and assign the object to a instance variable
+- @todo = Todo.find(params[:id])
+Call the destroy method
+- @todo.destroy
+Notify the user that the object was deleted (flash[:notice])
+- redirect to index (todos_path)

 STRONG PARAMETERS:
 In the "private" section define a method colled "todo_params" that require